What Is Safety Culture in SMS

 - Do safety surveys;

-- Release safety newsletters and show how the SMS is working for employees.
+- Release safety newsletters and show how the SMS works for employees.

 See what the quality of your safety culture is with this free, 15 questions safety culture quiz: